Panzer World Galient: Plot

+Several failed all-out assault on the White Valley leaves Mardoul's forces vulnerable enough to counter attack, and more forces rally to White Valley's side to resist Mardoul's oppression.
+After failing to convert Jordy to his cause a second time and a failed coup attempt, Mardoul makes a panicked decision to enact his secret plan early: using a gravity manipulating artifact hooked up to the remains of his ship's power supply, Mardoul can teleport his castle to his homeworld and do as much violence as possible.
+He hopes to use violence to wake them up from their stupor and convert them into a new galactic empire for conquest.
+Rather than accept defeat, the Federation uses a gravity weapon to completely destroy the planet with emotionally-affected citizens.
+Realizing he has no chance of success, Mardoul throws himself into space.
+Jordy, Chururu, Hilmocha, Window, and the rest of the Arstians capture the castle and teleports it back to Arst before the planet is destroyed.

 The final episode ended with a tighter daylight shot on the sword that pans to the handle.
 Prince Jordy's hand then pulls the sword from the sand and lifts it in the air and we see him embracing Chururu.
 The credits flash onscreen as the Prince and Chururu look at each other while the images of the prince's mother and friends appear onscreen with rose petals blowing in the wind completing the ending.